astropy/astroquery/docs/solarsystem/jpl/jpl.rst

 JPL Solar System Services (`astroquery.solarsystem.jpl`)
 ********************************************************

-This submodule is a collection of Solar System-related services provided by the `Jet Propulsion Laboratory (JPL) <https://www.jpl.nasa.gov/>`_.
+This submodule is a collection of Solar System-related services provided by the `Jet Propulsion Laboratory (JPL)
+<https://www.jpl.nasa.gov/>`_.
+Modules, classes, and functions in this
+submodule can be imported as part of this submodule or directly from their top-level modules.

 .. toctree::
   :maxdepth: 1

-  sbdb/sbdb.rst
+  ../../jplsbdb/jplsbdb.rst
+  ../../jplhorizons/jplhorizons.rst

 Reference/API